 “You will most likely not get the same lesson back-to-back,” said Brandon Walker a, professional dancer that frequents Lucha.
 “Part of that is that instructors aren’t the same each week.
 A lesson may be repeated, but when that happen an entire month may have already gone by.

-According to Thumbtack, a website dedicated to connect customers with skilled professionals in different areas.
-You are likely to spend between $20 to $100 in a private salsa lesson.
-The exact price may vary depending on the area and other details, such as, how long the classes are, the number of lesson and whether those will be imparted in the instructor’s studio or the student’s location.
+The exact price for a salsa lesson may vary depending on the area and other details, such as, how long the classes are, the number of lesson and whether those will be imparted in the instructor’s studio or the student’s location.

 “The chances are,” said Andino.
 “If you are a hard-core dancer, you’re not a drinker, because you will most likely be doing tricks and a lot of turns.”